pallas/libite/README.md

    algorithm on the graph starting at the lexicographically first node, & write routes plus costs to std::cout.
  * heapsort --- Read ints on std::cin, sort via heap, & write to std::cout.
+ * kruskal --- Read (from, to, cost) tuples on std::cin, perform Kruskal's algorithm on the graph, & write edges composing a minimum spanning tree to std::cout.
  * treesort --- Read ints on std::cin, sort via tree, & write to std::cout.

 With assertions enabled, intrusive_heap and intrusive_tree are validated as